ethersphere/swarm-guide/contents/usage.rst

 Again, replace 'myname.eth' with the name you registered, and replace the hash with the hash you got when uploading your content to swarm.

-After this has executed successfully, anyone running a Swarm client will be able to access the current version of your site on `bzz://myname.eth/`.
+After this has executed successfully, anyone running a correctly configured and synchronised Swarm client will be able to access the current version of your site on `bzz://myname.eth/`.
 You can check that everything's updated correctly with the following command:

     getHash('myname.eth')

+You can also check this in your bzzd console with:

+    bzz.resolve('myname.eth')

 If everything worked correctly, it will return the hash you specified when you called `setHash` earlier.